ZachSaucier/threejs-camera-spline-follower/README.md

 ___

+By default, the camera is placed inside of the curve.
+You can place it outside of the curve by changing the offset when instantiating the camera.

 For a full example, [look at this CodePen](http://codepen.io/Zeaklous/pen/JKXpzy?editors=0010) or download the files and open `/examples/index.html` in a web browser that runs WebGL.